watadarkstar/cz_ai/README.md

 # 🤖 AI Commitizen Plugin

-A Commitizen plugin that leverages AI to automatically generate clear, concise, and conventional commit messages based on your staged git changes.
+A Commitizen plugin that leverages OpenAI's GPT-4 to automatically generate clear, concise, and conventional commit messages based on your staged git changes.

 ## ✨ Features